BloodshotPico/MPW/README.md

-# smpw
+# MPW - Minecraft Profile Website
-Solo Minecraft Profile Website, this is basically a website project I want to build when it comes to my solo minecraft world.
+Minecraft Profile Website, this is basically a website project I want to build when it comes to my minecraft worlds.